-Vision: Broad statement encapsulating the long-term aim of a programme to improve the status of biological targets within a defined scope.
+Vision: Broad statement encapsulating the long-term aim of a programme to improve the status of biological targets within a defined scope [4].

-Scope: The geographic area where the biological targets of interest exist (TNC 2007).
+Scope: The geographic area where the biological targets of interest exist [6].

-Biological targets: The focal species, communities, or ecosystems (Salafsky et al. 2001, TNC 2007).
+Biological targets: The focal species, communities, or ecosystems [6,7].

-Threats: The factors that are directly contributing to the degradation of the biological targets (CMP 2013).
+Threats: The factors that are directly contributing to the degradation of the biological targets [4].

-Contributing factors: Factors (in terms of human behaviour, attitude, knowledge, or skill) that are directly or indirectly contributing to the manifestation of the threats (adapted from CMP 2013).
+Contributing factors: Factors (in terms of human behaviour, attitude, knowledge, or skill) that are directly or indirectly contributing to the manifestation of the threats.

-Results: The desired future status of biological targets, threats, or contributing factors.
+Results: The desired future status of biological targets, threats, or contributing factors [4].

-Work package: A collection of related technical conservation activities which are designed to achieve 1 or more results.
+Work package: A collection of related technical conservation activities which are designed to achieve 1 or more results [2].

 Figure 1.
 Link between contributing factors, threats, biological targets, and scope.

-Note: This figure was created using Miradi software v4.2 and with reference to CMP (2013).
+Note: This figure was created using Miradi software v4.2 and with reference to [4].
 There are 3 types of result: Biological target result, threat result, and contributing factor result (Box 1, Figure 2).

 Figure 2.
 Link between work package, contributing factor result, threat result, biological target result, and scope.
-Notes: This figure was created using Miradi software v4.2 and with reference to CMP (2013).
+Notes: This figure was created using Miradi software v4.2 and with reference to [4]).
 Work packages can also lead directly to a threat result or biological target result.